sisihagen/website/content/en/blog/2019/10/distracting-from-war-with-climate-and-migration.md

 title: "Distracting from war with climate and migration"
 date: 2019-10-12
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The discussions on climate, migration and Ukraine are distracting from Western preparations for war."
-draft: false
 lang: en
 cover: "society"
 ---